VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 Science You Can Eat!

 Did you know that Skittles are the #1 candy for younger kids?
-That makes Skittles Science a surefire winner.
-Not only will you have fun eating the leftovers, a project on this colorful candy is sure to draw attention and the colors make a great looking board.
-Since I live near the factory where these candies are made, I've come up with some fun and interesting experiments which are also super easy.
+That makes this science fair project a surefire winner.
+Not only will you have fun eating the leftovers, but a project on this colorful candy is sure to draw attention, and the colors make a great-looking board.
+Since I live near the factory where these candies are made, I've compiled four fun, interesting, and easy science experiments for kids using Skittles.
 Try them out!

-Which solution will dissolve the dye on Skittles candy the fastest?
+Main Question: Which liquid will dissolve the color coating on Skittles candy the fastest?

 Color Dissolving Chart